KeysonRaphael/Viewers/docs/latest/deployment/index.md

 ### Stand-alone Viewer

-Deploying the OHIF Viewer as a stand-alone web application provides many benefits, but comes at the cost of time and complexity.
+Deploying the mConnect Viewer as a stand-alone web application provides many benefits, but comes at the cost of time and complexity.
 Some benefits include:

 _Today:_